danmacnaughtan/baby-monitor/README.md

 Copy over the `server/` directory to your choice of hosting service (or home server).
 Make sure Python 3 and Pipenv are installed.
 Run `pipenv sync` to make sure all dependencies are installed.
-Run `pipenv run uvicorn main:app` to change the server.
+Run `pipenv run uvicorn main:app` to start.

 I recommend using something like [Supervisor](http://supervisord.org/) to manage the server process.
 See [this section](running-the-streaming-client-on-the-raspberry-pi) for